Frequently asked Questions?

 What is chiropractic treatment?

 Chiropractic was developed over 100 years ago as a way to help the body move better and become healthier.
 Initially “adjusting” was the only therapy, but chiropractic has evolved to include a variety of treatments, all of which serve to improve function and decrease pain.
 Adjusting can be done in a variety of ways, all with the goal of getting joints that aren’t moving properly to move more freely.

 How does Adjusting help?

 Think about a shopping cart with a wobbly wheel.
 That wheel that is not moving right can throw the whole cart off.
 This is true for the body as well.
 Take a “sticky” joint in the low back, for example.This can cause pain in that area but also in other areas because the body compensates.
 Adjusting the joints can help your “wobbly wheels” to move more smoothly and your body to work and feel better as a whole.

 Should I feel nervous about chiropractic treatments?

 If you have never seen a chiropractor before, it is reasonable to feel nervous.
 We’ll explain what we are doing, check with you to make sure that you are comfortable and discuss options that feel right to you.
 Chiropractic treatments are safe and highly effective.
 Just like starting a new workout program can make muscles temporarily sore, you may experience a bit of soreness after your first adjustment.
-If that happens, a few minutes with a simple ice pack over the sore area can calm it right back down.
+If that happens, a few minutes with either ice, heat, or alternating heat and ice over the sore area can calm the soreness.